Elevation: 26,545 feet (8,091 meters)

 - Annapurna is a Sanskrit word that literally means “full of food” but translates to Goddess of the Harvest.
 Annapurna is a Hindu fertility goddess.

-- Annapurna was the first 8,000-meter peak climbed and the first climbed without supplemental oxygen.
+- Annapurna was the first 8,000-meter peak climbed and the first to be climbed without supplemental oxygen.

 - Maurice Herzon and Louis Lachenal, the first to summit Annapurna in 1950, were part of a French team that included other great climbers including Gaston Rébuffat and Lionel Terray.